y3owk1n/nvs/README.md

 Reset to factory state.

 > [!warning]
-> This command will delete all data in ~/.nvs including items inside the bin directory, but will preserve the bin directory structure.
+> This command will delete all data in your configuration and cache directories—determined based on OS conventions or the environment variables (`NVS_CONFIG_DIR` and `NVS_CACHE_DIR`)—and clear the contents of your binary directory (or `NVS_BIN_DIR`) while preserving its structure.
 Use with caution.

 ```bash
 nvs reset